joomla/Manual/docs/get-started/git/github-manual.md

 For local testing of any web site content you will need to install Apache, MySQL, PHP and phpMyAdmin on your laptop or desktop computer.
 This collection of separate software items is often referred to as a stack.
 You may see the words LAMP, MAMP, WAMP or XAMP - the first character indicating Linux, Mac, Windows, or All three.
 Stack installation is covered elsewhere.

-The local Apache web server uses a specific folder for individual web sites.
+Your local Apache web server uses a specific folder for individual web sites.
 For example, on a Mac it may be /Users/username/Sites.
 You may have many sites for testing and developing different projects, each in a separate subfolder.
-The clone process will createe a folder within your current folder so first open a terminal window and switch to your sites folder:
+The clone process will create a folder within your current folder so first open a terminal window and switch to your sites folder:

 ```
 cd ~/Sites